tpluscode/tpluscode.github.io/source/_posts/2016-02-27-rest-misconceptions-2.markdown

 ### A World Wide Web analogy

 Another common example is the WWW and how HTML documents are linked.
-All the browser (and the user by extension) care about is the link type, which humans derive from the web page's context.
+All the browser (and the user by extension) cares about is the link type, which humans derive from the web page's context.
 When you see a link to a wikipedia page, you can simply click it and the browser takes you there.
 Neither you nor the browser is too interested about the address itself.
 It simply uses the HTTP protocol to retrieve and display the data.